-Many existing residential area’s are no better than slums, and are a breeding ground for social problems, including domestic breakdown, crime, and unemployment.
+- Many existing area’s are no better than slums, and a breeding ground for social violence, crime, and unemployment.
 Its time to relocate the victims of these estates, and send in the bulldozers.
 A major regeneration of all slum areas, should begin immediately, those who resist regeneration must be swept aside.
 The combination of Public and Private partnership, and large tracts of land available within and on the outskirts of the cities, would make the process of regeneration affordable now.
 We have a growing population, we must plan for where these people are going to live.

 The Economic and Social benefits;